 Entune doesn't give you as much voice control as Sync does.

-The Hybrid is the leader in the lineup with its astounding 43 mpg city, 39 highway, according to the EPA.
+The Hybrid will remain the leader in the lineup with its astounding 43 mpg city, 39 highway—although final EPA ratings aren't yet out at the time of writing for that one.

-The competition is steep in the mid-size sedan market.
-The Hyundai Sonata gets great gas mileage, performs well, and offers a lot of features for the money.
-The Kia Optima is built on the same platform, but feels a little sportier, a little more European.
+The Hyundai Sonata has good mileage ratings, performs well, and offers a lot of features for the money; it's been redesigned for 2015, although the new model goes in a conservative direction, design-wise, that no longer makes it the market standout it was.
+The Kia Optima is built on the same platform, but feels a little sportier and looks a little more European.
 The Honda Accord remains one of the most refined, upscale vehicles in the bunch, with option of either a four-cylinder or fuel-efficient V-6.
-It's the Ford Fusion that feels like a legitimate premium sedan, though–especially with either of the two EcoBoost engines.
 The Nissan Altima is more about comfort and value now than its sportier prior models.
-There's also the Chevrolet Malibu, but its interior just isn't quite as spacious as the others.
+There's also the Chevrolet Malibu, but its interior just isn't quite as spacious.
+Out of them all, it's the Ford Fusion that feels like a legitimate premium sedan, though–especially with either of the two EcoBoost engines.

 |Style||MSRP||Invoice||MPG City||MPG Hwy|